-Welcome to Georgetown University!
+Greetings from Georgetown University!
 Founded in 1789, Georgetown is the nation’s oldest Catholic and Jesuit college.
 Overlooking the Potomac River and the city of Washington, DC, it is certainly easy to understand why Georgetown’s early students often referred to the University as The Hilltop.
-Part of experiencing The Hilltop, however, transcends the traditional information session and campus tour.
-In this vein, our hope is to provide you with a complete campus experience as seen through the eyes of students.
-Whether navigating the Georgetown neighborhood, sampling the many restaurants in the area, or taking in historical sites, Georgetown University is far more than the world within our front gates.
+Please visit our website to learn more about our In-person and Virtual offerings.
+We look forward to meeting you.

 Given the traffic and congestion of the Georgetown area, we strongly encourage visitors to utilize public transportation.
 For those arriving by car, we recommend several parking garages in the Georgetown neighborhood, as the University itself has very limited parking.
 Please view Directions to Campus page for more detailed information.